-With ArcGIS Pro SDK for .NET, you can extend ArcGIS Pro with your own unique tools and workflows.
+With the ArcGIS Pro SDK for .NET, you can extend ArcGIS Pro with your own unique tools and workflows.
 Using Microsoft Visual Studio and the Pro SDK, developers can build Pro add-ins and solution configurations that provide users with custom functionality specific to their organization or industry.

 Like add-ins, solution configurations also provide developers the ability to customize the startup UI for ArcGIS Pro, with configurations such as a custom splash screen, start page, about page, and conditional logic and user roles that tailor the overall end user experience.

 In this tutorial, you will use C# to create a new configuration with the project template, customize the splash screen and start page, and start ArcGIS Pro using a new configuration shortcut.

 - Microsoft Visual Studio is required.
 See the ArcGIS Pro system requirements for latest version and compatibility.

 - Install ArcGIS Pro version 3.0 or higher.

 - Install the ArcGIS Pro SDK for .NET.
 See the Installation ProGuide for more information.